 - Nausea and vomiting in the child are some other symptoms of constipation.

 - Digestive problems may affect other systems and there may even be urinary incontinence in the child.

 Recommended Dosage of Prune Juice for Babies

-The dosage of prune juice must be controlled considering the age of the child, for best effect.
+The dosage of prune juice must be controlled, considering the age of the child, for the best effect.
 If the child is under the age of six months, diluting one or two tablespoons of prune juice with water or other juices to suppress the flavour is enough to help relieve constipation.
 For older babies, the dosage can be subsequently increased.
 However, you must never give the child more than 6 ounces of prune juice a day.
 It is better to consult with your paediatrician before settling upon the ideal dosage.